Form a Partnership in Montana

 Choose Partnership Type

-Choose a name that complies with Montana naming requirements.
-Limited partnerships must include 'Limited Partnership' or 'LP' in the name.
+Search the Montana Secretary of State's business name database to confirm your desired partnership name is available and complies with Montana naming requirements.
+LPs must include 'Limited Partnership' or 'LP' in the name.

 30 minutes